The History of Ohio, Kentucky and Indiana Haunts

 In 2015, St. Rita’s tried to open a new location at Tri-County Commons.
 It was going to be renamed “The Haunted House”, because they didn’t want to have the haunt use the name St. Rita’s and someone sue the school.
 A percentage of profits would benefit St. Rita’s School for the Deaf.
 They were $23,000 short of donating one million dollars to the school and 2014 was their final season.
 St. Rita’s Haunted House was 39 years old making them the oldest haunt in Cincinnati and the 3rd longest running haunt in Ohio at the time.
 Currently Mt.
 Healthy Haunted Hall on 7700 Seward Ave in Cincinnati, Ohio is the longest running haunt in Cincinnati.
 It opened in 1990 and has been open every year since.

-The Haunted Laboratory was an actual lab at one time.
 They would send animals such as monkeys and mice to outer space and bring them back to the laboratory to see how they reacted to different situations.
 The first parachute in the United States was made in the Haunted Laboratory.
 The Haunted Laboratory also had the first ever vortex tunnel and one of the first vertical wind tunnels.
 The vertical wind tunnel was hollow when they purchased the building.
 Two full time employees had to be attached to harnesses as they built each of the floors.
 They then went down to the bottom and chopped the floors up with axes.

 The world famous Tesla Coils were added to the haunt in 2001.
 Each is 1.5 million volts.
 There’s one inside the haunt and one on top of the roof.
 The one on the roof can’t be used if the humidity is too high.
 Both Tesla Coils are shipped to California if they need repairs and this can be pretty costly.
-The Haunted Schoolhouse and Laboratory have hidden passageways behind every room so staff can easily travel from one area to the next.
+The Haunted Schoolhouse and Laboratory at one time had hidden passageways behind every room so staff can easily travel from one area to the next.

 The Haunted Laboratory has a history of paranormal activity and there have been many strange events including an armed robbery, well kind of.
 In 1987 Akron police found a safe in a field behind The Haunted Laboratory.
 Detective Jim Stephens spotted the safe which had been stolen from the Rax Restaurant on Wednesday afternoon.
 One of the officers was creeped out as he walked through The Haunted Laboratory.
 He didn’t know what was real or fake and didn’t like that some of the mannequins had claws.
 Lieutenant Lyn Callahan said that each floor was a maze and that it was quite unnerving.
 Staff helped the officers try to locate the two suspects, but the suspects had unfortunately left the building before cops surrounded it.